Ruth Gipps: Professional career

-Teaching positions

 Later she would take faculty posts at Trinity College London (1959 to 1966), the Royal College of Music (1967 to 1977), and then Kingston Polytechnic at Gypsy Hill.
 In 1967 she was appointed chairwoman of the Composers' Guild of Great Britain.

 Retirement and death

 In London, her address was 20 Heathcote Road, St Margaret's, Twickenham.
 On her retirement, Gipps returned to Sussex, living at Tickerage Castle near Framfield until her death in 1999, aged 78, after suffering the effects of cancer and a stroke.
-Her son, Lance Baker (born 1947), was a professional horn player, orchestrator and brass teacher.
+Her son Lance Baker (1947-2026) was a professional horn player, orchestrator and brass teacher.

 Music

 Stylistically, Gipps was a Romantic both in the musical sense and in her choice of extra-musical inspiration (for example the tone poem Knight in Armour).
 Although her music is not typically pastoral from a programmatic perspective, Gipps was heavily indebted to the English pastoralist school of the early 20th century, particularly her erstwhile teacher Vaughan Williams, but other figures, including Arthur Bliss (to whom she dedicated the Fourth Symphony), her contemporary Malcolm Arnold, and the conductor George Weldon were also influential.
 Her conservative, tonal style placed her at odds with contemporary trends in music such as serialism, of which she was highly critical.
 After her early success with Knight in Armour in 1942, her music was not featured again in the Proms nor broadcast on BBC Radio 3 in her lifetime.